이 페이지는 현재 영어로 제공되지 않습니다.

 Refers to local custom of protecting from spirits.
 Discussion of Jesus' power and willingness to protect.
 Sinner's prayer.

-Dialogue with a Moslem.
+Dialogue with a Muslim.
 There is only one God.
 God revealed Himself in 3 ways - Creator, Word and Spirit.
 What Jesus did.
 Few-sentence summary of His life.
 Jesus made the sacrifice for our sins.

 Jesus was sent by God into the world; His ministry; death; burial; resurrection and appearing to people; His ascension to heaven; His desire that we come to Him.
 Sinner's prayer.